standardrhyme/mp1/README.md

 These types are push-based Gossip, pull-based Gossip, and push-pull-based Gossip.
 Two types of push-pull-based gossip are presented, making for a total of four possible Gossip protocol options.

 ## Input and Output
-Input is user-specified number of nodes in the system, and the output is the infection status of each node per round leading up to a fully infected network.

 ## Specifications of Gossip Protocols